baneyue/incubator-weex/doc/source/v-0.10/guide/index.md

 ## Preview

-Once created, we want to see the running result of the `.we` file.
+Once created, we want to see the running resultVo of the `.we` file.
 But before that, we must make sure the dependencies are installed.

 We should install [Node](https://nodejs.org/en/download/) first, which our Weex CLI program [Weex Toolkit](https://www.npmjs.com/package/weex-toolkit) depends on.
 Then install `weex-toolkit` by running the command: